 Heat up a large skillet or wok.

-In a small bowl combine soy sauce, teriyaki sauce, ground ginger, sesame oil and 1 tablespoon of olive oil.
+In a small bowl combine aminos, ground ginger, sesame oil and 1 tablespoon of olive oil.
 Set aside.

 Start by adding 2 tablespoons of olive oil into your skillet or wok until it comes to a simmer.
 Pour in chopped yellow onion and cook until translucent.
 After the onion is cooked, add 1 teaspoon of garlic powder and continue cooking for about 2 minutes.
 You want the bottom of the skillet to turn slightly brown from the oil and onion, it adds a ton of flavor!